 Additionally the local authority is not required to assess informal care arrangements with extended (i.e. not a close relative as defined above) family or friends if it lasts less than 28 days.
 If it is anticipated to last beyond 28 days, this would constitute Private Fostering (see Section 6.3, Private Fostering).

 If it is recognised that financial assistance is required on a short or longer term basis to support the child's place within their extended family network and there is no legal order in place, payments will be made under section 17 of the 1989 Children's Act.
 The level of payment should be commensurate with the need it is intended to meet and have regard to income from other sources, including from the child's parents.
 The Head of Service (Localities) can approve payments up to 13 weeks in duration but if they are anticipated to extend beyond this a Single Assessment and Appendix 1: Report to Head of Service (Localities) for Regular Section 17 Financial Assistance (Family and Friends) must be completed and the Head of Service (Localities) must seek approval from the Assistant Director.
-Longer term payments must be reviewed at least annually by the area office to determine that the child remains in placement, the child is happy with the arrangements and that their care is appropriate.
+Longer term payments must be reviewed at least annually by the Locality Office to determine that the child remains in placement, the child is happy with the arrangements and that their care is appropriate.
 The payments section will also send out an annual review form to carers which will require an assessment of their financial means.

 See also Private Fostering Procedure.